 Ground Turmeric Powder (optional) boosts the color of the curry + all the health benefits turmeric adds to the dish.

-*** The full recipe, including all ingredients, measurements, instructions and recipe video 🎥 is located in the recipe card below.
+*** The full recipe, including all ingredients, measurements, instructions and recipe video 🎥 (coming soon) is located in the recipe card below.

 I Don’t Have Coconut Milk – What Else Could I Use?

 You can use coconut milk powder or coconut cream (dilute according to the packaging instructions).

 Can I Use Fresh Turmeric Instead Of Ground Turmeric?